Liverpool, England

 Our Recommendation

-Stay in Liverpool city centre - the city offers outstanding restaurants, bars, and cultural attractions (Beatles Story, two cathedrals, Albert Dock).
-The unique opportunity to visit both Goodison (in its final season) and Anfield makes Liverpool an exceptional football destination.
+Stay on the Liverpool waterfront — the city offers outstanding restaurants, bars, and cultural attractions (Beatles Story, two cathedrals, Albert Dock, Tate Liverpool).
+The combination of Goodison Park (now a tour-and-pilgrimage destination), Hill Dickinson Stadium (Everton men's new home), and Anfield makes Liverpool the most complete English football city to visit.

 Frequently Asked Questions